Our Nutrition Coaches & Sports Dietitians

 I’m on a mission.
 A mission to separate facts from fads.
 To change the message in the endurance community from ‘skinnier is better’ to one that celebrates the health and performance no matter the body size.

-Fueling doesn’t have to be complicated, and together I help endurance athletes shift their mindset to create an actionable plan that will help them achieve their performance-related goals through my Fly Higher nutrition coaching process!
+Fueling doesn’t have to be complicated.
+As a sports, running, and triathlete dietitian, I help endurance athletes shift their mindset to create an athlete nutrition program that will help them achieve their performance-related goals through my Fly Higher nutrition coaching process!
 Contact me today!

 Emily Tessier, RDN, LDN

-Using my combined training in eating disorders, Intuitive Eating, and sports nutrition, I’ve made it my mission to guide endurance athletes towards their goals using a weight-neutral and anti-diet lens.
+Using my combined training in eating disorders, Intuitive Eating, and sports nutrition, I’ve made it my mission to guide endurance athletes towards their goals.
+Using a weight-neutral and anti-diet lens, we work together to create an athlete nutrition program that meets each endurance athlete’s specific nutritional needs while helping them achieve their goals.

 My nutrition philosophy is that food is fuel – but food is also for joy, pleasure, and celebration.
 Food choices and exercise abilities hold no moral value.
 All bodies are good bodies, no matter the size, and you deserve nourishment, self-care, and permission to exist in the endurance sports space!